West Is West (2010 film): Critical reception

 The film received mixed reviews.
-As of June 2020, the film holds a 64% approval rating on Rotten Tomatoes, based on 25 reviews with an average rating of 5.37 out of 10.
+As of June 2020, the film holds a 64% approval rating on Rotten Tomatoes, based on 25 reviews, with an average rating of 5.37 out of 10.
 Several reviewers noted that while the film still had the sense of humour of East Is East, it did not reach the level attained in the original.
 In his review for The Globe and Mail, Rick Groen noted the "sudden leaps into unabashed melodrama", saying that "When they fail, the hurlyburly gets annoying.
 But when they succeed, the result can be genuinely touching."

-Sukhdev Sandhu of The Daily Telegraph in his review described the soundtrack as "delightful".
-Rediff reviewer Shaikh Ayaz, in his review, stated "The music is beautifully cherry-picked, mixing Sufi tunes with Punjabi folk music."
+Sukhdev Sandhu of The Daily Telegraph, in his review, described the soundtrack as "delightful".
+Rediff reviewer Shaikh Ayaz, in his review, stated: "The music is beautifully cherry-picked, mixing Sufi tunes with Punjabi folk music."
 Nikhat Kazmi of Times of India, in her review, said that the "soulful music" of the movie was memorable.
 Pankaj Sabnani of Glamsham also gave the music a thumbs up, saying "Shankar-Ehsaan-Loy's music is excellent and gels well with the film."
-Daily Bhaskar review described the music as "soothing" and "situational".
+The Daily Bhaskar review described the music as "soothing" and "situational".